ADHD Is Not a Time Management Problem

 1. Externalize Rewards

 Don’t wait for motivation to magically appear.
 Build in small rewards for completing even tiny steps.
-Action first — motivation follows.
+Action first, then motivation follows.

 2. Break Tasks Smaller Than You Think